DJSreedevP/rdr2-qa-practice/RDR2_QA_Project.md

 This file contains the same project in a slightly more report-style format.

 ## Project title
-Gameplay Observation & Bug Reporting Practice — Red Dead Redemption 2
+Red Dead Redemption 2 Gameplay Observation & Bug Reporting Practice

 ## Goal
 Create one simple beginner portfolio sample that demonstrates: